MawalMohammed/GRL-Bad-Smell-Detection/Deverlopers' Guide.md

 * Prerequisite:

 	Developers are expected to have a good background in programming with Java.
-They also expected to have a basic understating of Eclipse Plugin development.
+They are also expected to have a basic understating of Eclipse Plugin development.

 * Recommended: